-I wanted a quick version of this dish for my family, one that I could cook up during the week with the last pathetic looking onions, potatoes and tomatoes in my vegetable drawer before my weekly trip to the supermarket.
-So instead of using the traditional method of cooking Estamboli Polo by draining the rice after par-boiling, I used the kateh method by boiling and steaming the rice without draining the water.
-The resulting rice is not as elegant as our traditional polo recipes but it is delicious, quick and involves less washing up.
-Also it still creates tahdig – the crispy rice at the bottom of the pot, which I guess is what most people want to hear!
+I wanted a quick version of this dish for my family.
+Instead of using the traditional method of cooking Estamboli Polo by draining the rice after par-boiling, I used the kateh method.
+Simply boiling and steaming the rice without draining the water.
+The resulting rice is delicious, quick and involves less washing up.
+Also it still creates tahdig – the crispy rice at the bottom of the pot.

 - 2 tbsp vegetable oil